rarylson/update-conf.py/README.md

 ### Config files

-`update-conf.py` can use config files.
-It will use a global config file (`/etc/update-conf.py.conf`) or a user-home config file (`~/.update-conf.py.conf`) if they exist.
+`update-conf.py` will use the global config file (`/etc/update-conf.py.conf`) or the user-home config file (`~/.update-conf.py.conf`) if they exist.

-When installing via `setuptools` or via the source distribution, the global system config (`/etc/update-conf.py.conf`) will be automatically created.
+When installing via the source distribution, the global config file (`/etc/update-conf.py.conf`) will be automatically created.

 However, when installing via the binary wheel distribution, the config file installation will be skipped.
-But you can use the sample config file as a start:
+But you can use the sample config file as a start point:

 ```sh
 cp {prefix}/share/update-conf.py /etc/update-conf.py.conf
 ```

-It's also possible to use a custom config file:
+It's also possible to pass a custom config file via command line args:

 ```sh
 update-conf.py -c my_custom_config.conf -n snmpd